 - From the services our clients use, such as the call transfers and emails requested by our clients;

-- We may collect information from 3rd parties, such as information from credit reference agencies and fraud protection agencies.
+- We may collect information from 3rd parties, such as information from credit reference agencies, fraud protection agencies and webchat software such as Smartsupp.com.

 These are all carried out in compliance with the General Data Protection Regulation (GDPR).